Bernstein-Kouchnirenko-Khovanskii with a symmetry: Discussion: what next?

 Another topological key step in our paper is when we deduce Proposition \ref{propind} from Proposition \ref{pflat}.
 Instead of this, we can notice that the reducibility of the proper part of the symmetric curve is preserved when we switch from the ground field $\C$ to the field of Puiseaux series.
 Over this field, in the notation of Proposition \ref{propind}, we can consider a generic symmetric curve given by the polynomial $f\in\C^{A'}$ whose coefficients have trivial valuation except for the coefficient of the monomial $a$.
 For the corresponding curve $f=f\circ I=0$, we can see the absence of components with the non-trivial toric span $T$, looking at its tropicalizations.
-It follows from a non-trivial, but purely combinatorial observation. \begin{rem} If the intersection of tropical fans of $f=0$ and $f\circ I=0$ (for $f$ as above) contains a 1-dimensional tropical curve avoiding $0$, then this tropical curve is contained in a plane. \end{rem} \begin{sledst} Proposition \ref{propind}.1 is valid over any field of characteristic 0. \end{sledst} We can summarize this outline of the approach as follows. \begin{prb} 1) Prove Proposition \ref{thmorse} by the methods of \cite{kh15}, e.g. by extending the computations of Chapter VIII in \cite{ew} to the the relevant non-ample line bundles.
+It follows from a non-trivial, but purely combinatorial \begin{observ} If the intersection of tropical fans of $f=0$ and $f\circ I=0$ (for $f$ as above) contains a 1-dimensional tropical curve avoiding $0$, then this tropical curve is contained in a plane. \end{observ} \begin{sledst} Proposition \ref{propind}.1 is valid over any field of characteristic 0. \end{sledst} We can summarize this outline as follows. \begin{prb} 1) Prove the irreducibility in theorem \ref{thsingnum} computing the relevant Dolbeault cohomology.

-2) Deduce from this the irreducibility of the proper part of an arbitrary symmetric curve by tropical methods, as in Remark \ref{remtrop1}.
+2) Deduce from this the irreducibility of the proper part of an arbitrary symmetric curve by tropical methods, as in Observation \ref{remtrop1}.

 3) More generally, given a generic enough symmetric complete intersection over the field of Puiseaux series, to what extent can one tell the topology and singularities of its proper part from its tropicalization? \end{prb}